apacheignite/documentation/sql/dml.md

 [/block]
 This query will be executed only for outdated keys.
 In our example there is only one key that is `1`.

-This process will repeat until DML engine is sure at the update phase that all the entries that are going to be updated are up-to-date.
+This process will repeat until the DML engine is sure at the update phase that all the entries that are going to be updated are up-to-date.
 The maximum number of attempts is equal to `4`.
-Presently there is no configuration parameter that changes this value.
+Presently there is no configuration parameter that can change this value.
 [block:callout]
 {
   "type": "info",
-  "body": "DML engine doesn't re-execute the `SELECT` query for entries that are deleted concurrently​.
+  "body": "DML engine does not re-execute the `SELECT` query for entries that are deleted concurrently​.
 The query is re-executed only for the entries that are still in the cache."
 }
 [/block]